Dhii/iterator-interface/README.md

 and the path to the current iteration in that hierarchy.
 - [`DepthAwareIterationInterface`] - An iteration that can tell how deep it is in a hierarchy.
 - [`PathSegmentsAwareIterationInterface`] - An iteration that can tell the path to itself in a hierarchy.
+- [`IteratingExceptionInterface`] - An exception that can occur during iteration.
+- [`IterationExceptionInterface`] - An iterating exception that relates to an iteration.
+- [`IteratorExceptionInterface`] - An iteration exception that relates to an iterator.

 [Dhii]: https://github.com/Dhii/dhii